sks316/mewtwo-bot/README.md

 Go to the directory containing `mewtwo.py` then make a new file called `mewtwo_config.py`.
 This will be our config file.
 Next (hopefully you've already done this), go to the [Discord Developer Portal](https://discordapp.com/developers/applications/) and create an application.
 Once done, go to `Bot` and hit the `Add Bot` button.
 Once done, you should be able to get your token! **DO NOT SHARE THIS WITH ANYONE, IT WILL GIVE FULL ACCESS TO YOUR BOT.**

+You'll also want to enable both the Presence Intent and Server Members Intent.

 Now open `mewtwo_config.py` in your favorite text editor and paste the following:
 ```
 token = 'YOUR-TOKEN-HERE'